We are now closed for the season Thank you for a safe and successful

 How do we find a good place to pick?

 Upon arriving at the farm, please stop at the blue and white building.
-We will provide you with pails and direct you to the fields.
+We will provide you with containers and direct you to the fields.
 We have three fields containing more than 2,000 blueberry bushes.
 Ample parking is available next to each field.

 Do you accept credit cards?